HyperActivated2046/CTF-Writeups-2024/Stalk the Date/README.md

 ![Desserts](Desserts.png)

-Despite there being 5 options, Ice cream was ruled out since it wasn’t specific enough, leaving me with four solid choices.
-With the four remaining dessert options: Panqueques, Puddings, Empanadas, and Alfajores.
-Now, we needed to determine which one was the favorite.
-By hashing the restaurant name, Chimichurris, along with each dessert name, we generated unique hashes for each option.
+Despite there being 5 options, Ice cream was ruled out since it wasn’t specific enough, leaving me with 4 solid choices.
+Now with the four remaining dessert options,we needed to determine which one was the favorite.
+By hashing the restaurant name, Chimichurris, along with each dessert name, we generated unique MD5 hashes for each option.

 - Panqueques : Chimichurris_Panqueques => FSIIEC{fa70e925f20f156ec4018f4fecf9bb24}
 - Puddings : Chimichurris_Puddings => FSIIEC{8d949fc11c395fead984d46235adea30}
 - Empanadas : Chimichurris_Empanadas => FSIIEC{99dfdd963422ee6b4acd98b5d62a4301}
 - Alfajores : Chimichurris_Alfajores => FSIIEC{d797712b3bbefdd084aab2e43f235d36}

-Bingo!
-The hash that matched the final answer was FSIIEC{d797712b3bbefdd084aab2e43f235d36}, which corresponded to the Alfajores dessert.
+After tring out all 4 hashes, we found that the challenge accepted the answer FSIIEC{d797712b3bbefdd084aab2e43f235d36}, which corresponded to the Alfajores dessert.
 This confirmed that F14sh_W1l50n’s favorite dessert was Alfajores!

 ## Conclusion